tperry2x-uk/OpenXtalk-IDE-DontPanicEdition/IDE Bundle/Contents/Tools/Documentation/guides/Working with Media.md

 selected.
 Referenced images do not expand the size of your stack and are only loaded from disk into memory when you navigate to the current card or otherwise display them on screen.
-Referenced images are ideal where you want to update the image in an image editor and see the changes in LiveCode without having to re-import.
+Referenced images are ideal where you want to update the image in an image editor and see the changes without having to re-import.

 You may wish to consider creating a folder next to your stack file to contain image files then using the Inspector to modify the file path to